ms-henglu/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2023-05-01-preview/types.md

 * **provisioningState**: 'Accepted' | 'Canceled' | 'Failed' | 'Provisioning' | 'Succeeded' | string (ReadOnly): The provisioning state of the bare metal machine key set.
 * **userList**: [KeySetUser](#keysetuser)[] (Required): The unique list of permitted users.
 * **userListStatus**: [KeySetUserStatus](#keysetuserstatus)[] (ReadOnly): The status evaluation of each user.

+## BareMetalMachinePowerOffParameters
+### Properties
+* **skipShutdown**: 'False' | 'True' | string: The indicator of whether to skip the graceful OS shutdown and power off the bare metal machine immediately.

 ## BareMetalMachineProperties
 ### Properties